-4. Describe how the model treats annual deductibles.
+4. Describe how the hurricane model treats annual deductibles.

 Audit

-1. The process used to determine the accuracy of the insurance-to-value criteria in data used to develop and validate the model results will be reviewed.
+1. The process used to determine the accuracy of the insurance-to-value criteria in data used to develop and validate the hurricane model results will be reviewed.

 2. To the extent that insurance claims data are used to develop mathematical depictions of deductibles, policy limits, policy exclusions, and loss settlement provisions, the goodness-of-fit of the data to fitted models will be reviewed.

-3. To the extent that insurance claims data are used to validate the model results, the treatment of the effects of deductibles, policy limits, policy exclusions, loss settlement provisions, and coinsurance in the data will be reviewed.
+3. To the extent that insurance claims data are used to validate the hurricane model results, the treatment of the effects of deductibles, policy limits, policy exclusions, loss settlement provisions, and coinsurance in the data will be reviewed.

 Treatment of annual deductibles will be reviewed.

-5. Justification for the changes from the previously-accepted model in the relativities among corresponding deductible amounts for the same coverage will be reviewed.
+5. Justification for the changes from the previously-accepted hurricane model in the relativities among corresponding deductible amounts for the same coverage will be reviewed.

-A-6 Loss Outputs and Logical Relationships to Risk
+A-6 Hurricane Loss Outputs and Logical Relationships to Risk

-The methods, data, and assumptions used in the estimation of probable maximum loss levels shall be actuarially sound.
+The methods, data, and assumptions used in the estimation of hurricane probable maximum loss levels shall be actuarially sound.

-Loss costs shall not exhibit an illogical relation to risk, nor shall loss costs exhibit a significant change when the underlying risk does not change significantly.
+Hurricane loss costs shall not exhibit an illogical relation to risk, nor shall hurricane loss costs exhibit a significant change when the underlying risk does not change significantly.

-Loss costs produced by the model shall be positive and non-zero for all valid Florida ZIP Codes.
+Hurricane loss costs produced by the hurricane model shall be positive and non-zero for all valid Florida ZIP Codes.

-Loss costs cannot increase as the quality of construction type, materials and workmanship increases, all other factors held constant.
+Hurricane loss costs cannot increase as the quality of construction type, materials and workmanship increases, all other factors held constant.

-Loss costs cannot increase as the presence of fixtures or construction techniques designed for hazard mitigation increases, all other factors held constant.
+Hurricane loss costs cannot increase as the presence of fixtures or construction techniques designed for hazard mitigation increases, all other factors held constant.

-Loss costs cannot increase as the wind resistant design provisions increase, all other factors held constant.
+Hurricane loss costs cannot increase as the wind resistant design provisions increase, all other factors held constant.

-Loss costs cannot increase as building code enforcement increases, all other factors held constant.
+Hurricane loss costs cannot increase as building code enforcement increases, all other factors held constant.

-Loss costs shall decrease as deductibles increase, all other factors held constant.
+Hurricane loss costs shall decrease as deductibles increase, all other factors held constant.

-The relationship of loss costs for individual coverages, (e.g., building, appurtenant structure, contents, and time element) shall be consistent with the coverages provided.
+The relationship of hurricane loss costs for individual coverages, (e.g., building, appurtenant structure, contents, and time element) shall be consistent with the coverages provided.

-Output ranges shall be logical for the type of risk being modeled and apparent deviations shall be justified.
+Hurricane output ranges shall be logical for the type of risk being modeled and apparent deviations shall be justified.

-All other factors held constant, output ranges produced by the model shall in general reflect lower loss costs for:
+All other factors held constant, hurricane output ranges produced by the hurricane model shall in general reflect lower hurricane loss costs for:

 masonry construction versus frame construction,